-- I, the undersigned, am informed of - (1) Art.57 of the Financial Regulation following which: - "1.
-Financial actors and other persons involved in budget implementation and management, including acts preparatory thereto, audit or control shall not take any action which may bring their own interests into conflict with those of the Union.

-Where such a risk exists, the person in question shall refrain from such action and shall refer the matter to the [responsible person at the National Agency] who shall confirm in writing whether a conflict of interest exists.
-Where a conflict of interest is found to exist, the person in question shall cease all activities in the matter.
-The [responsible person at the National Agency] shall personally take any further appropriate action.

-- 2. For the purposes of paragraph 1, a conflict of interest exists where the impartial and objective exercise of the functions of a financial actor or other person, as referred to in paragraph 1, is compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other shared interest with a recipient." - (2) Art.
-32 of the Rules of Application of the financial rules applicable to the general budget of the Union following which a conflict of interest may, inter alia, take one of the following forms: - "(a) granting oneself or others unjustified direct or indirect advantages; - (b) refusing to grant a beneficiary the rights or advantages to which that beneficiary is entitled; - (c) committing undue of wrongful acts or failing to carry out acts that are mandatory."
+I, the undersigned, am informed of

+(1) Art.61 of the Financial Regulation following which:

+Conflict of interests

+- 1. Financial actors within the meaning of Chapter 4 of this Title and other persons, including national authorities at any level, involved in budget implementation under direct, indirect and shared management, including acts preparatory thereto, audit or control, shall not take any action which may bring their own interests into conflict with those of the Union.
+They shall also take appropriate measures to prevent a conflict of interests from arising in the functions under their responsibility and to address situations which may objectively be perceived as a conflict of interests. - 2.
+Where there is a risk of a conflict of interests involving a member of staff of a national authority, the person in question shall refer the matter to his or her hierarchical superior.
+Where such a risk exists for staff covered by the Staff Regulations, the person in question shall refer the matter to the relevant authorising officer by delegation.
+The relevant hierarchical superior or the authorising officer by delegation shall confirm in writing whether a conflict of interests is found to exist.
+Where a conflict of interests is found to exist, the appointing authority or the relevant national authority shall ensure that the person in question ceases all activity in the matter.
+The relevant authorising officer by delegation or the relevant national authority shall ensure that any further appropriate action is taken in accordance with the applicable law. - 3.
+For the purposes of paragraph 1, a conflict of interests exists where the impartial and objective exercise of the functions of a financial actor or other person, as referred to in paragraph 1, is compromised for reasons involving family, emotional life, political or national affinity, economic interest or any other direct or indirect personal interest. - (2) The notion of a 'conflict of interests' applies to cases where a person or entity with responsibilities for budget implementation, audit or control, or an official or an agent of national authorities at any level, is in such a situation.